NestorMancilla/dijet/README.txt

 (To-do: QG SFs and response)

+// v174.
+Redefine the unfolding RM and the cov matrix in the incjet directory outside the njet loop for dijet-incjet.
+//       Also add Winter26 LowPU MC.
+Lumi map roduced by yhe python3 generate_lumi_map.py located in the lowPU_May folder.
+// v173.
+Add Flavour for u,d,s (and negative) to calculate responses.
+Updated WP for CvL 0.650.
+The previous one was for CvB
+//	 We dont need the CvB tagger for the QvsG studies, we already excluded B and C with B and CvL taggers.
+//       The tagger fractions and the responses based on the tagger selections are fine, the question still the SF application.
 // v172.
 Process Run2 datasets.
 Needs to update branches, xsec, and not sure what else :D.
 //	 From the .h file:
 //	   isRun3, the condition was removed for Pileup_pthatmax so also isRun2 contained.